 You would use this style class, for example, if you want to change the font of the entries or add a leader (e.g., series of dots) between the entries and the page numbers.
-For more information about using styles, including steps, see the online Help or the Flare Styles Guide.
+For more information about using styles, including steps, see the Help system or the Styles Guide.